Lower & Middle School Spanish Teacher

 Lower & Middle School Handwork Teacher

 Mrs. Ziegler discovered Waldorf Education online while searching for a pedagogy that values holistic child development.
 In 2013, she started teaching at EWS as the handwork assistant.
-She completed her certification in the Applied Arts Program of the Fiber Craft Studio in 2017 and took over as our full-time Handwork Teacher in 2018.
+She completed her certification in the Applied Arts Program of the Fiber Craft Studio in 2017 and took over as the full-time Handwork Teacher in 2018.
 Previously, she earned a BS in Human Development and Family Studies, an AAS degree in Early Childhood Education, and several related certificates.
-For 20+ years, she has volunteered and taught in a variety of settings including public schools, preschools, child development centers, and summer camps.
+For 20+ years, she has volunteered and taught in a variety of settings including public schools, preschools, child development centers, summer camps, and a reuse arts center.
+She has been an advocate for “loose parts” and adventure play, and has facilitated workshops for early childhood professionals and parents.

 Lower School Handwork Assistant